 Results!
 Educators say an L2L trained youth is easily spotted, because of their advanced public speaking and leadership skills.
 Students trained in an L2L program have confidence, deep spiritual knowledge, and the desire to be a servant for the Lord, and it shows!

 We offer programs and support materials for all ages—kindergarten through adults.
 Sound, Biblical authors address current issues facing our youth and adults.

-We provide training workshops for your local congregation either by Skype, teleconferencing or in person.
+We provide training workshops for your local congregation either by zoom, teleconferencing, or in person.

 L2L events are divided into two categories.
 Year-round events completed at the home congregation and convention events.
-You can find more information about the year-round events here.
 Pre-convention events are completed shortly before convention.
-You can learn more about Pre-Convention events here and more about Convention events here.

 Meaningful, year-round events, like Teach to Teach (a teacher training program), Second Language and Good Samaritan, instill in participants a commitment to their local church ministries.
 We believe that if you get them involved in church ministries at a young age, they will be involved for the rest of their lives!

 Friday Award Ceremonies at convention mainly recognize Year-Round achievements in the local church.
 Saturday Awards Ceremonies at convention recognize achievements in convention events like Bible Bowl.
-Sunday Morning we hold a traditional worship service under the oversight of a local eldership where we honor God, not ourselves.
+On Sunday Morning, we hold a traditional worship service under the oversight of a local eldership where we honor God, not ourselves.

 Q: What is the difference between L2L Bible Bowl and other Bible bowls?